-Now that the files from both repos will be cloned into a common workspace, you can add a step to build an artifact using code from both repos, such as a Build and Push an image to Docker Registry step.
+Now that the files from both repos will be cloned into a common workspace, you can add a step to build an image using code from both repos, such as a Build and Push to Docker step.

-cp command in a Run step to move cloned files around the workspace before building an artifact.
+cp, in Run steps to move cloned files around the workspace before building the image.

 The following YAML example describes a pipeline that clones two code repos, one as the default codebase (

 name: Clone two repos